-A recipient of the Honors Bachelor of Chemical Engineering must satisfy the following:
+A recipient of the Honors Bachelor of Chemical Engineering 1.
+All requirements for the Bachelor of Chemical

-- 1. All requirements for the Bachelor of Chemical Engineering degree. - 2 All generic University requirements for the Honors Degree (see page 45) Graduate courses approved for this purpose by the department may be counted as Honors courses.
+- All generic University requirements for the Honors Degree (see page xxx).
+Graduate courses approved for this purpose by the department may be counted as 2.
+Honors courses.